devadhanush2104/Phonepe_Pulse_Data_Visualization_and_Exploration/README.md

 * Data Integration: Integrate data from multiple sources if necessary for a comprehensive analysis.

-* Data Exploration:
+* Data Exploration

-* Descriptive Statistics: Compute basic statistics such as mean, median, and standard deviation to understand the distribution of key variables.
+* Data Exploration & Descriptive Statistics: Compute basic statistics such as mean, median, and standard deviation to understand the distribution of key variables.
 Exploratory Data Analysis (EDA): Visualize the data using histograms, scatter plots, box plots, etc., to identify patterns, outliers, and relationships between variables.

 * User Segmentation: Use clustering techniques to segment users based on demographics, transaction behavior, or other relevant features.